renatof/PiK8kE/README.md

 To join the testbed, you'll need:

-* One or more Raspberry Pi devices, with at least 2GB memory, 4 cores, and 64GB SD card storage
+* One or more edge devices.
+Currently, we support Raspberry Pi 4 and nVidia Jetson Nano devices, with at least 2GB memory, 4 cores, and 64GB SD card storage
 * An Ethernet (wired or wireless) network to connect the Pis to.
 The recommended setup is to deploy on a private network, with DHCP assigned addresses
 * PiK8kE configuration files for [EdgeVPN.io](https://edgevpn.io) handed out by the PRAGMA PiK8kE team (Renato or Ken)
-* A Ubuntu 20.04 server Raspberry Pi base image
+* Ubuntu 20.04 server Raspberry Pi base image, or Ubuntu 18.04 Jetson Nano base image
 * A Linux computer with a micro SD card reader, and software to flash the SD card

+# Raspberry Pi 4 setup

+The Raspberry Pi setup is the simplest one: essentially, create custom images for each device following the instructions below, then plugging in to each Pi, and turning them on

-# Creating a custom image
+## Creating a custom Raspberry Pi 4 image

 * Create a folder PiK8kE on your Linux computer and clone this repository with git clone https://github.com/renatof/PiK8kE.git
 * [Download the 64-bit Ubuntu 20.04.2 LTS image](https://ubuntu.com/download/raspberry-pi) to your Linux computer